shvixxl/arkanoid-nine-hells/README.md

-# ArkanoidNineHells
+# Arkanoid - Nine Hells

-ArkanoidNineHells is a college course project inspired by the game Arkanoid and the Nine Hells of Baator.
+Arkanoid - Nine Hells is a college course project inspired by the game Arkanoid and the Nine Hells of Baator.

 - [Screenshots](#screenshots)
 - [Installation](#installation)